hyperledger/firefly-fir/text/0000-onchain-logic.md

 [summary]: #summary

 The Custom On-Chain Logic introduces a new set of unified APIs for FireFly to invoke any smart contract and subscribe to events emitted from that contract.
-It also introduces a consistent way to describe the interface of a smart contract, including its functions, parameters, and events, in a way that is abstracted from a specific blockchain implementation.
+It also introduces a consistent way to describe the interface of a smart contract, including its functions, parameters, return values, and events, in a way that is mostly abstracted from a specific blockchain implementation.

 > Note: Deployment of smart contracts is not in scope of this improvement request.